HersheyTaichou/CodeBible/Software/PowerToys.md

 ![FancyZones Example](../Resources/u4z6eBt5ty.jpg)

 You can see the one and two partly obscured by the line from the overlapping zones along the top.

+### Paste as Plain Text

+This is useful when you just need unformatted text

+### Awake

+This utility gives you options on keeping your computer awake and how long it should stay awake for

+### Mouse Utilities

+This has various options related to the mouse and pointer, which can help you find your mouse or highlight it when you click.
+The latter can be great for screen recording.